 Emotions.
 We’ve all got our own take on them.
 I see emotions as my greatest teacher.
 As someone who cries often, I can remember the days I’d feel ashamed for being too soft around the edges.
 It’s not uncommon for someone to feel uncomfortable in the presence of an individual shedding tears.
 Over the years, I have been told to stop crying by family members, romantic partners, and the list goes on.

-On the other hand, I have also been encouraged to let my tears flow by old colleagues, professional mentors, and more.
+On the other hand, I have also been encouraged to let my tears flow by old colleagues, professional mentors, and friends.
 What I’ve noticed over the years is when someone is uncomfortable with an aspect within themselves, they will try to change or control it in their external experience.
 I get it.
-Emotions can get messy.
+Emotions are the language of the heart and they can get complex and messy.
+They can also be the saving grace of beauty leading us to clarity.
 They speak their own language, and we live in a society that speaks in opposite tongues.
 If the emotional landscape is utterly foreign to you, then this is all the reason to jump in.

 Swimming in the waters of your emotions is not a “sink or swim,” “my way or the highway” type of game.
 It is subtle yet intense.
 It is the strength of a rushing tsunami and the delicacy of a morning drizzle.
 How you navigate the change in weather is a result of how willing you are to listen.
 Ease yourself into it and be patient with yourself along the way.
 Showing up for yourself in this line of business is 80 percent of the work.
 The more you show up, the stronger your memory becomes.

 Wanna use this illustration on your website?
 Choose from 100s of our artworks and follow the guidelines 😀

 Three examples to tend to your emotional well-being